haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-nanobody-antigen/index.md

 The epitope region is nice but is also quite small, with only nine residues defined as passive.
 This happened because the two active residues are not surrounded by many solvent-exposed residues.

-In the previous section we learned how HADDOCK is prefers to have slightly too many passive residues rather than too few.
+In the previous section we learned how HADDOCK prefers to have slightly too many passive residues rather than too few.
 In this case we will add a few more residues to the passive list by relaxing a bit our cutoffs in solvent accessibility and proximity to the active residues.

 <a class="prompt prompt-cmd">
 haddock3-restraints calc_accessibility 7EKG_clean.pdb -c 0.25